Catholic Medical Mission Board: CHAMPS

 Children and Mothers Partnerships (CHAMPS) is CMMB's long-term initiative to address the leading causes of maternal and child death, disability, and illness, including diarrhea, pneumonia, malaria and HIV.
 The program works both at community and clinical levels throughout Africa, Latin America and the Caribbean.
 It addresses common causes of poor health, including access to clean water, healthcare facilities and medicine supply, sanitation, agriculture/nutrition, and socio-economic development.

-Medical Donations and Volunteer Programs
+Medical donations and volunteer programs

 Sending volunteers and medical supplies to resource-poor areas are two of the original and continuing programs of CMMB.
 The pharmaceutical program distributes donated medicines and medical supplies.
 In 2018, this program shipped $703,729,464 worth of products and medications worldwide to 114 consignees in 35 countries.
 Over ten years, CMMB has provided over US$2 billion worth of donated medicines to local healthcare partners in 120 countries.
 CMMB's volunteer program provides medical and business expertise for community development at faith-based facilities in Haiti, Kenya, Peru, South Sudan, Zambia, and elsewhere.